DSXiangLi/DecryptPrompt/README.md

 - Tool Former: Toolformer: Language Models Can Teach Themselves to Use Tools
 - MRKL SystemsA modular, neuro-symbolic architecture that combines large language models, external knowledge sources and discrete reasoning :star:
 - ReAct: SYNERGIZING REASONING AND ACTING IN LANGUAGE MODELS  :star:
-- Self: MEASURING AND NARROWING THE COMPOSITIONALITY GAP IN LANGUAGE MODELS
+- Self-ask: MEASURING AND NARROWING THE COMPOSITIONALITY GAP IN LANGUAGE MODELS
 - PAL: Program-aided Language Models
+- HuggingGPT: Solving AI Tasks with ChatGPT and its Friends in HuggingFace
+- OpenAGI: When LLM Meets Domain Experts
+- Tool Learning with Foundation Models

 ### 指令数据生成
 - APE: LARGE LANGUAGE MODELS ARE HUMAN-LEVEL PROMPT ENGINEERS  :star: